 When we are underway we mostly motor sail - if we're real lucky we get to turn off the iron jib and just sail.
 That's always a huge treat.
 Roy's happy with whatever help you want to give on the wheel and I'm happy to get help with the lines and in the galley but we're pretty capable by ourselves.
 So if all you want to offer is your ability as a bartender that's good too.

 We might swim off the aft swim platform or go snorkeling from the dingy.
 We have a selection of fins, snorkels and masks aboard but if you have your own by all means bring them.
-We go ashore to do some sightseeing and have dinner or lunch whenever we're in a nice port or anchorage. (anchorage means we'll use the dingy to get ashore).
+We go ashore to do to hit the veggie markets and find supplies.
+We head inland with a tour guide or a rental car to do some sightseeing.
+There's always plenty of places to find dinner or lunch whenever we're in a nice port or anchorage. (anchorage means we'll use the dingy to get ashore).
 We get somewhere to take on water every 10 days -2 weeks.
 Laundry, groceries and marketing can be done in just about any town or village.

 Of course the evening's are meant for sundowners and sunset.
 But we have a selection of novels as well as many movies and TV shows saved on hard drives.